 Here are some other examples of worksheets where you can use color:

-Make group work, Literacy groups, or Math rotations that much easier by incorporating color into the organization!
+Make group work, literacy centers, or math rotations that much easier by incorporating color into the organization!

 Small additions of color to group organization can make a huge difference when it comes to classroom management.